sepideharc/task-5-presentation/Sepideh-presentation.md

 ![Sassani](images/Presentation-images/Sassani.jpg)
 ![Sassani](images/Presentation-images/Sassani1.jpg)
 <aside class="notes">
-The Iranian realm fell to Alexander the Great in the fourth century BC, but reemerged shortly after as the Parthian Empire, followed by the Sasanian Empire, which became a leading world power for the next four centuries.
+The Iranian realm fell to Alexander the Great in the fourth century BCE, but reemerged shortly after as the Parthian Empire, followed by the Sasanian Empire, which became a leading world power for the next four centuries.
 </aside>

 # Islamic Era